apenella/go-docker-builder/README.md

     `-- tar.go
 ```

-On this folder are located common or shared packages.
-`Tar` package manages the tar object required by docker API to build images.

 ### Push
+On this folder is found the docker push logic.

 - files:
 ```